Tom LaGarde

 Thomas Joseph LaGarde (born February 10, 1955) is an American former professional basketball player.
-He played in the National Basketball Association (NBA) from 1977 to 1985.
-LaGarde earned a gold medal as a member of Team USA in the 1976 Olympics, and an NBA Championship in 1979 with the Seattle SuperSonics.
+He played in the National Basketball Association (NBA) from 1977 to 1985 before a recurring knee issue cut short his career.
+He earned a gold medal as a member of Team USA in the 1976 Olympics.
+LaGarde also was a member of an NBA championship team with the Seattle SuperSonics three years later, although torn right knee ligaments forced him to sit out the final five months of the season.

 Basketball career

 After playing collegiately at the University of North Carolina, LaGarde was selected 9th overall in the first round of the 1977 NBA draft by the Denver Nuggets.

-At 6'10" and 220 lb, LaGarde played forward and center in the NBA.
-After spending his rookie season with the Nuggets, LaGarde spent the following two seasons with the Seattle SuperSonics, winning an NBA Championship with the Sonics in 1979.
+At 6'10" and 220 lb, LaGarde played forward and center at the pro level.
+In June, 1979, shortly after his rookie season with the Nuggets, LaGarde was traded to the Seattle SuperSonics in return for a first-round draft choice.

-In 1980, he was selected by the expansion Dallas Mavericks that offseason in the 1980 expansion draft.
-LaGarde was the only team member who played all 82 games for the Mavericks in their inaugural 1980-81 season, finishing second on the team in points to Jim Spanarkel and leading the team in rebounds and block shots.
+LaGarde was selected by the expansion Dallas Mavericks in the 1980 expansion draft.
+He was the only team member who played all 82 games for the Mavericks in their inaugural 1980–81 season, finishing second on the team in points to Jim Spanarkel and leading the team in rebounds and blocked shots.

 LaGarde saw his playing time diminish the following season, averaging just 19 minutes per game in 47 games for the Mavericks.
 He played the two following seasons overseas.

-LaGarde returned to the NBA in 1984, playing for the New Jersey Nets.
-But he appeared in only one game with them before suffering a season-ending calf injury.
+In November 1984, LaGarde returned briefly to the NBA with the New Jersey Nets as a replacement for the injured Darryl Dawkins.
+But the comeback lasted only one game before a calf injury ended his season and career.